mbraceproject/MBrace.StarterKit/azure/README.md

 If using the hands-on tutorials, insert the same connection trings in [MBraceCluster.fsx](../HandsOnTutorial/AzureCluster.fsx#L24) and connect to your runtime (see [hello-world.fsx](../HandsOnTutorial/1-hello-world.fsx) for an example).

+## Cluster Customization

+During configuration (and prior to deployment) you may want to:

+* adjust the size of VM used for worker instances in your cluster; or

+* add endpoints to your cloud service (so your MBrace cluster can publish TCP and HTTP endpoints, either public or to your virtual network, for example, you want your MBrace cluster to publish a web server); or

+* enable Remote Access to MBrace cluster worker instances; or

+* specify the size of local storage available on MBrace cluster worker instances; or

+* upload certificates as part of your provisioning process; or

+* specify Azure-specific local caching options; or

+* include additional web and worker roles in your cloud service; or

+* compile and deploy your own version of the MBrace cluster worker instance software.

+In order to provision explicitly, as a prerequisite you need to have an Azure account, basic knowledge of the Azure computing and an editing environment supporting F#.

 ### Creating custom MBrace Worker Roles with Python installed